csb324/eleventy-obsidian-ninareth/notes/People/Jalantar/Twigs.md

 ![](/assets/obsidian/Twigs.jpeg)

 Blue skin and aqua green hair.
 Wearing the remains of a torn business suit and basketball shoes.
 Hexblade warlock.
 Everyone in their family is named Twigs.
-Met [[Our Party]] at [[The Furnace]].
+Met [[The Unforged Few]] at [[The Furnace]].
 Explosives enthusiast.

 Associate of [[Niko]], works under [[Cinder]], part of the [[Fire Raisers]]